fhorrobin/mcmcjulia/README.md

-# A Simple Metropolis Hastings Aslgorithm in Julia
+# A Simple Metropolis Hastings Algorithm in Julia

 Implements a simple metropolis hastings algorithm efficiently using Julia.
 Currently single core for testing/comparing with Python speeds.